Adjusting to Life in the UK as an American Expat

 Communication Style

-Americans tend to say what they mean and be expressive as the British are known for understatement then a lot of subtle hints.
+Americans tend to say what they mean and be expressive, whereas the British are known for understatement and many subtle hints.
 “That will be tough” can mean “no,” and “not bad” often means “very good.”
-(Humor is also layered — dry and sarcastic, with a straight face).
+(Humor is also layered—dry and sarcastic, with a straight face).

 Social Etiquette